ccpk1/Home-Assistant-Energy-Management/README.md

 <<<<<<<<<<<<<<<<<<<<<<<<<<  Truncated  >>>>>>>>>>>>>>>>>>>>>>>>>>>
 ```

-In the snip of yaml above, it proably looks a little complex, but take a look at each entry and it gets a little easier.
+In the snip of yaml above, it probably looks a little complex, but take a look at each entry and it gets a little easier.
 A few key points:
 * I am using yaml anchors to simplify, thats why you see the "<<: &" and "<<: *".
 It's like declaring a variable, then allows use of those items throughout your code.
 * The names are structured and specific.
 In the case of p1_00_total_power, that is the total power being delivered by electric panel 1, while p1_04_office_power is electric panel 1, the 4th monitored circuit.
 * Take note of the next entry which is p1_04_v_office_floor_light_power.
 The "v" is meant to stand for virtual, which means it will be used for some calculations on that circuit.
 This naming structure allows easy automated creation of "circuit groups" that make up the known loads on each circuit.
 By subtracting the known loads from the circuit, you are left with the remaining power so nothing is double counted in reporting totals.